 Inverted Nipple Correction Recovery

 You may experience some swelling and bruising after the procedure; however, any discomfort should be temporary and can be alleviated with medication.
 Dr. Kalus advises patients to avoid anything that can compress the nipples for about two to four weeks after surgery.
 Dr. Kalus will often leave a small traction suture on the nipple, taped to the dressing, to maintain it’s outward projection for a few days after surgery.
 Women must be aware that they may not be able to breast-feed after inverted nipple correction surgery since the cause is usually shortened milk ducts.
 Once divided, they may not re-connect.

 Contact Dr. Ram Kalus and Dr. Craig Rowin

-If you would like more information on inverted nipple correction procedures, or if you would like to schedule a consultation with Dr. Ram Kalus to talk more about your options, please contact us today at 843-881-3881.
+If you would like more information on inverted nipple correction procedures, or if you would like to schedule a consultation with Dr. Ram Kalus to talk more about your options, please contact us online or by phone at 843-881-3881.